pointel-com-br/www.pointel/public/pibook/Engenharia de Computadores e Redes - Servidores Web.md

 Gabarito: Letra A

-Item.
 8. (INAZ do Pará/DPE-PR - 2017) No Windows Server 2012, durante a instalação do
 Servidor WEB
 (IIS), que opção de segurança deve ser utilizada para analisar as requisições feitas ao servidor